Rachis-Systems/wg-2hop-install/README.md

 Within the custom routing table, rules are added to forward the all traffic through the special "gateway" client.
 Except the traffic with the subnet mask of the VPN.

+#### Special VPN IPs

+- The IP `192.168.137.1` is hardcoded for the "gateway" client.
+- The IP `192.168.137.2` is for the relay server within the VPN.
+- The rest of IPs are for normal clients routing their traffic through the "gateway" with the help of the relay server.

 ## Requirements

 Supported distributions: